 - FASS Visiting Speakers Fund provides Faculty of Arts and Social Sciences (FASS) funding to invite speakers to SFU.
 A maximum of $5,000 will be available for two or more faculty members from different Departments, Schools or Programs OR one faculty member and one retired faculty member, to apply together to host a visiting speaker at SFU.
 Applications from one Department, School or Program will not be accepted unless one of the applying faculty members is retired.
 Applications should be submitted to the Associate Dean, Research; support is contingent on availablility of funds in the Dean's Office.
 Each faculty member is limited to one application per calendar year.
 Multi-Faculty events will be supported only if other Faculties match FASS support (to a maximum of $5,000).
 At least one event with the visiting speaker must be open to the public; faculty members will be expected to work with the FASS Communications Officer to publicise their event.

-An extensive database of funding support with dozens of external grants for faculty is also being developed by the DLC.
-Please check back on this website for the external funding web page as well as the fellowship opportunities web page.
+An extensive database of funding support with dozens of external grants for faculty has been developed by the DLC.
+Visit the website here for details.